greglank/PokerNowHH/README.md

 The script calculates helper variables for all the poker statistics for no limit Texas hold 'em outlined in *The Grinder's Manual* by Peter Clarke, plus a few others that I created.
 These statistics are defined in comments within stats.py, with a page number reference to *The Grinder's Manual* where applicable.
 Both cash games and tournaments are supported, but most of the stats are geared towards cash game play.

-The script also outputs a smaller database with only the most recent hands (the default is the past month) and with players' last names removed.
-This step is actually redundant with the sample database I have included here, because hh_small.sqlite *is* the smaller database already.
-Normally this smaller database serves as the basis for the public Tableau dashboard described on my "Poker Visualization" portfolio page: https://greglank.github.io/visualization
+The script also outputs a smaller database with only the most recent hands (the default is 10 days, configurable in settings.json) and with players' last names removed.
+The sample database included here, hh_small.sqlite, is actually a small version of the the full hand history database with last names removed already.
+It serves as the basis for the public Tableau dashboard described on my "Poker Visualization" portfolio page: https://greglank.github.io/visualization

 ### stats.py Usage